 The beauty of VBA is that we can reference other Microsoft products like “Microsoft Word” and “Microsoft PowerPoint”.
 We usually create reports in excel and then create PowerPoint presentations.
 All the excel users usually spend a considerable amount of time to prepare the presentation from excel data and reports.
-If you are spending a considerable amount of time to prepare powerpoint presentations this article will show you how to create power point presentation from excel itself using VBA Coding.
+If you are spending a considerable amount of time to prepare PowerPoint presentations this tutorial will show you how to create a PowerPoint presentation from excel itself using VBA Coding.